 1. In which cases does a non disclosure agreement NDA make sense?

-Non-disclosure agreements are used in many areas and have great practical significance in everyday business life.
+Non disclosure agreements are used in many areas and are of great practical importance in everyday business life.

 They are intended to protect business secrets and special know-how of companies that become known to the respective contractual partner in the course of joint projects and other cooperation.

 Non disclosure agreements are usually concluded:

 - between companies and service providers such as advertising agencies or freelancers